okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-your-web-app/configure-packages/index.md

 ---
 title: Add and Configure Packages
 ---
-Next you need to add Okta to your application.
+Next you need to add an Okta SDK to your application.

 <StackSelector snippet="addconfigpkg"/>

 ### Configure the Middleware

-You need the following values from the Okta Application and the Developer Console that you worked with in [Create an Okta Application](/guides/sign-into-spa/-/create-okta-application):
+You need the following values from the Okta Application and the Developer Console that you worked with in [Create an Okta Application](/guides/sign-into-your-web-app/-/create-okta-application):

 * **Client ID** - Find it in the applications list or on the application's **General** tab.
-* **Client Secret** - Find it in the applications list or on the application's **General** tab.
+* **Client Secret** - Find it on the application's **General** tab.
 * **Okta Domain** - Find it on the Developer Console dashboard in the upper-right corner.

 You can configure the properties of your application with environment variables, system properties, or configuration files.